Diastolic Robotics is developing a better approach to neuromuscular blocker (NMB) drug monitoring and administration.

 The incidence in total intra-operative events associated with inadequate NMB was significantly lower in the NMBAS group compared to standard care (8/30 vs 19/30; P = 0.004).

-Adverse event results are displayed here in Figure 1.
+Adverse event results are displayed in Figure 1.

 Figure 2: Case results from the clinical trial: a comparison of the Control (left columns) and NMBAS (right columns) groups for predicted case length (column set 1) and actual case length.
 An asterisk indicates statistical significance at p=0.05.

-Despite there being a trend towards longer predicted case lengths for the NMBAS treatment group (not statistically significant however as p=0.132), it was found that the NMBAS treatment group had shorter cases as measured from patient entry to the room until extubation.
-Time to extubation for the NMBAS treatment group decreased increasingly as cases became longer, with cases of 150 minutes or longer being statistically significantly shorter by approximately 23 minutes per procedure.
+NMBAS treatment group cases took less time from patient entry to the room until extubation, despite having a trend towards longer predicted case lengths (not statistically significant however as p=0.132).
+Time to extubation for the NMBAS treatment group decreased increasingly as cases became longer, with cases of 150 minutes or longer being statistically significantly shorter by approximately 23 minutes.